From the 25th May 2018 the law on data protection changed.

-The new General Data Protection Regulation (GDPR) is a new, Europe-wide law that replaces the UK Data Protection Act 1998.
+The General Data Protection Regulation (GDPR) is a Europe-wide law that replaces the UK Data Protection Act 1998.
 As an organisation that collects and processes personal data, we are required to review how we handle personal data in order to comply with the GDPR.

 We already take our data protection responsibilities extremely seriously, however as part of our review we will be considering: